-FM 3-20.31 provides a systematic way to train weapon system proficiency for armor, mechanized infantry, reconnaissance, engineers, fire support combat platform systems within the HBCT and ACR, as well as noncombat arms vehicles armed with crew served weapons.
+TC 3-20.31, Training and Qualification, Crew provides a systematic way to train weapon system proficiency for armor, mechanized infantry, reconnaissance, engineers, fire support combat platform systems within the HBCT and ACR, as well as noncombat arms vehicles armed with crew served weapons.
 It includes an assessment of combined gunnery skills in crew gunnery tables (GT) and application in collective tactical tables.
-FM 3-20.31 provides basic guidance on platform system employment and crew-, section-, and platoon level tactics.
+TC 3-20.31-4 Direct Fire Engagement Process provides basic guidance for fire commands used during the evaluation process.

 In order to evaluate crews in their gunnery proficiency Master Gunners will train or recertify VCE candidates to evaluate vehicle crews on gunnery tables.